-Few youngsters grow up dreaming that they’ll be a pipefitter, fabricator or welder but fabrication is a good career.
+Few youngsters grow up dreaming that they’ll be a pipefitter, fabricator, or welder, but fabrication is a good career.
 It offers the satisfaction of making things that last and will make a difference in people’s lives.
 It’s a chance to work with advanced technology like robots and CNC machine tools.
-Most important, it’s a field where you get to think creatively, solve problems, and collaborate with other people like you.
+Most importantly, it’s a field where you get to think creatively, solve problems, and collaborate with other people like you.

 Wanted: Skilled Hands and Inquiring Minds

 Now it’s fair to say that we’ve seen a bump in the road of late, but the outlook hasn’t really changed.
-In their Occupational Outlook Handbook The Bureau of Labor Statistics projects steady growth in careers like welding and sheet metal working.
+In their Occupational Outlook Handbook, the Bureau of Labor Statistics projects steady growth in careers like welding and sheet metalworking.
 The U.S. Department of Labor expects job opportunities in fabrication to grow up to 22% in the next decade.
 What’s driving this growth?
-An expanding economy, advancing technology and the large cohort of workers approaching retirement age.
+An expanding economy, advancing technology, and a large cohort of workers approaching retirement age.

 This is all to say, there are opportunities in fabrication for those who want more from a career than endless email and TPS reports.
 If you have a creative side, enjoy thinking on your feet and like working with your hands, the fabrication industry has a lot to offer.

 Fabrication shops vary a lot.
 They have different types of machinery and do different types of fabrication.
 Some will use different terms for the same or similar jobs.
 However, here’s a list of jobs you’ll find in many larger shops like ours.

 - Metal Fabricator – uses a variety of tools to cut, bend and form metal, usually metal sheets, to the shapes needed.
 Must be able to read engineering drawings and visualize objects in three dimensions.